A semi-parametric dynamic conditional correlation framework for risk forecasting: Empirical study

 Finally, the picture is completed by considering a parametric DCC model fitted by ML using multivariate Student's $t$ likelihoods in the estimation of volatility and correlation parameters (DCC-t).
 VaR and ES forecasts are generated considering theoretical quantiles and tail expectations for a standardized Student's $t$ distribution.

-For all the DCC benchmarks, in order to guarantee a fair comparison with the DCC-AL model, the fitted univariate volatility specifications are given by GARCH(1,1) models.
+For all the DCC benchmarks, in order to guarantee a fair comparison with the Semi-DCC model, the fitted univariate volatility specifications are given by GARCH(1,1) models.

-In Figure (\ref{f:ab_tplots}), it is interesting to note that the estimated correlation parameters in the DCC-AL model vary over the forecasting period, reacting to changes in the underlying market volatility level.
+In Figure (\ref{f:ab_tplots}), it is interesting to note that the estimated correlation parameters in the Semi-DCC-AL model vary over the forecasting period, reacting to changes in the underlying market volatility level.
 In particular, the estimated value of $a$ is characterized by a positive trend originating at the outbreak of the pandemic COVID-19 crisis.
 An opposite behaviour is observed for $b$.

+It is worth noting that the negative correlation emerges as an empirical property of the conditional correlation process.
+This behaviour is consistent with the recent literature, which provides evidence that conditional correlations have a state-dependent nature, driven mainly by the underlying volatility dynamics \citep[see][among others]{bauwotra2016}.
+The link between the level of volatility and correlation dynamics is particularly evident in crisis periods, such as the one following the outbreak of the COVID 19 pandemics.

-Table \ref{t:corrcoeffs} compares the DCC-AL estimates of correlation coefficients with those obtained for the benchmark DCC specifications considered, reporting the average estimates of correlation parameters $a$ and $b$ across all forecasting steps.
-Here, consistent with previous findings in the literature, standard DCC estimators tend to oversmooth (estimated $b$ very close to 1) correlations, while this is not the case for DCC-AL models.
+Table \ref{t:corrcoeffs} compares the Semi-DCC-AL estimates (2.5\% probability level) of correlation coefficients with those obtained for the benchmark DCC specifications considered, reporting the average estimates of correlation parameters $a$ and $b$ across all forecasting steps.
+Here, consistent with previous findings in the literature, standard DCC estimators tend to oversmooth (estimated $b$ very close to 1) correlations, while this is not the case for Semi-DCC-AL models.
 The DCC-clik estimates stay in between.
-It is here worth noting that the DCC-clik and DCC-AL models are based on different first stage volatility estimators: QML-GARCH for DCC-clik, and ES-CAViaR-IG as in Equation (\ref{e:es-caviar-ig}) for DCC-AL. In addition, Figure \ref{f:corr_tplots} shows the cross-sectional averages of the estimated conditional correlations (calculated based on $P_t$ in Equation (\ref{e:dcc_pt})) across the forecasting period.
-As can be seen, the dynamics of the estimated conditional correlations between DCC-AL and DCC-clik are relatively close to each other.
+It is here worth noting that the DCC-clik and Semi-DCC-AL models are based on different first stage volatility estimators: QML-GARCH for DCC-clik, and ES-CAViaR-IG as in Equation (\ref{e:es-caviar-ig}) for Semi-DCC-AL. In addition, Figure \ref{f:corr_tplots} shows the cross-sectional averages of the estimated conditional correlations (calculated based on $P_t$ in Equation (\ref{e:dcc_pt})) across the forecasting period.
+As can be seen, the dynamics of the estimated conditional correlations between Semi-DCC-AL and DCC-clik are relatively close to each other.

-The average of estimated first stage univariate modelling coefficients, across all assets and forecasting steps, is reported in Table \ref{t:volcoeffs}.
-GARCH-$t$ and QML-GARCH, used in DCC-t and DCC-QML respectively, appear to be less reactive (smaller $\alpha$ estimates) to past shocks compared to the ES-CAViaR-IG, used in the DCC-AL model.
+The average of estimated first stage univariate modeling coefficients on the 2.5\% probability level, across all assets and forecasting steps, is reported in Table \ref{t:volcoeffs}.
+GARCH-$t$ and QML-GARCH, used in DCC-t and DCC-QML respectively, appear to be less reactive (smaller $\alpha$ estimates) to past shocks compared to the ES-CAViaR-IG, used in the Semi-DCC-AL model.